kracr/owl2bench/README.md

 For example.
 On executing using the arguments given in examples above, output files would be OWL2DL-1.owl, OWL2QL-1.owl, OWL2EL-10.owl, OWL2RL-100.owl.

-The datasets used for the experiments are available at https://drive.google.com/drive/u/3/folders/1HYURRLaQkLK8cQwV-UBNKK4_Zur2nU68 .
+The datasets used for the experiments (in RDF/XML Format) are available at https://drive.google.com/drive/u/3/folders/1HYURRLaQkLK8cQwV-UBNKK4_Zur2nU68 .

 <a name="future"></a>
 ## Future Work